Consecutive collision orbits in the restricted three-body problem above the first critical energy value: Consecutive Collision Orbits and Floer homology

-In the position space, the projection $(z_1,z_2)$ of $\gamma$ intersects the Earth orthogonally to the axis spanned by the positions of the Earth and the Moon at least once - in fact, exactly once.
+In position space, the projection $(z_1,z_2)$ of $\gamma$ goes through the Earth collision point at least once in such a way that it intersects the $z_1$-axis orthogonally.
 Otherwise, it would intersect the Earth an even number of times.
+This follows from the fact that, at the Earth collision point, the reflection about the $z_1$-axis does not map any incoming path to the corresponding outgoing path and thus collision points appear in pairs due to symmetry.
+Note that if the reflection does map an incoming path to the corresponding outgoing path, then the orbit intersects the $z_1$-axis orthogonally at the Earth collision point.
+See Figure~\ref{even-odd-collision} for a visualisation of orbits with an odd versus an even number of collisions.
 Therefore, we may assume that $\gamma(\mu,t)$ is parametrized so that $\gamma(\mu,0)$ intersects the Earth orthgonally.
 Then, we have

 Note that $w_1(\mu,0)=0$ due to the fact that the associated tangent line is symmetric, and $w_2(\mu,0)= \pm 2\sqrt{2\mu}$ follows from $\gamma(\mu,0)\in K^{-1}(0)$, where $K$ is the Hamiltonian in Section \ref{IntroBirk}.
 Note that two possiblities of the sign of $w_2(\mu,0)$ reflect the fact that both orientations of the $y$-axis are invariant under the symmetry action.
 We may assume that $w_2(\mu,0)= 2\sqrt{2\mu}$.